DivineUX23/WhatsApp_health_bot/README.md

 This project proposes a WhatsApp-based Conversational Health Chatbot to empower users with basic health tools for self-monitoring and informed decisions, preventing future complications.

-Focusing on WhatsApp leverages existing familiarity, especially in developing countries, and eliminates the need for app downloads or website navigation for cost-effective access.
+Focusing on WhatsApp as the frontend leverages existing familiarity, especially in developing countries, and eliminates the need for app downloads or website navigation for cost-effective access.

 ## Overview